 English and Civics Exceptions

-You are exempt from the English language requirement if you are age 50 or older and have lived as a lawful permanent resident in the United States for 20 years (“50/20” exception),or if you are age 55 or older and have lived as a lawful permanent resident in the United States for 15 years (“55/15” exception).
-If you are age 65 or older and have been a lawful permanent resident for at least 20 years, you may also be given special consideration regarding the civics test.
+Individuals are exempt from the English language requirement if they are age 50 or older and have lived as a lawful permanent resident in the United States for 20 years (“50/20” exception),or if they are age 55 or older and have lived as a lawful permanent resident in the United States for 15 years (“55/15” exception).
+If an applicant is age 65 or older and has been a lawful permanent resident for at least 20 years, they may also be given special consideration regarding the civics test.

-You may also qualify for an exception from the English language or civics requirements if you have a physical or developmental disability or a mental impairment that prevents you from being able to learn English or demonstrate knowledge of civics.
-If you are considering requesting an exception on this basis, we encourage you to receive a legal consultation before applying.
+Applicants may also qualify for an exception from the English language or civics requirements if they have a physical or developmental disability or a mental impairment that prevents them from being able to learn English or demonstrate knowledge of civics.
+We encourage applicants interested in this exception to receive a legal consultation before applying.

 Community Partnerships